 Policy LU-5.1 Military land use compatibility

-We coordinate with military stakeholders to ensure compatible land uses in areas where military operations could affect public health and safety, or where civilian activities could have an impact on current or future military operations.
+We coordinate with military stakeholders to ensure compatible land uses in areas where military operations on or off installations could affect public health and safety, or where civilian activities could have an impact on current or future military operations.
+We will coordinate with military stakeholders to resolve existing land use conflicts and protect public safety in the Military Influence Overlay.

 Policy LU-5.2 Military Influence Overlay